 Submit your Story

-When informed of this discovery, Grant Din, AIISF’s Director of Special Projects, looked up Mr. Choi’s name on Ancestry.com and found a listing for him on the Taiyo Maru, which arrived in San Francisco on April 3, 1925.
-Eddie Wong then went to the National Archives in San Bruno and found his immigration file and photo.
-From these records, we learned that Mr. Choi was born in Pyongwon County in South Pyongan Province.
+When informed of this discovery, AIISF found a listing on Ancestry.com for him on the Taiyo Maru, which arrived in San Francisco on April 3, 1925, then found his immigration file and photo at the National Archives in San Bruno.
+From these records, we learned that Mr. Choi was born in Pyongwon County in South Pyongan Province in what is now North Korea.
 He was 20 years old when he arrived at Angel Island and had graduated from Chosen Christian College in Seoul as an English major.
 He immigrated as a student and was accepted at DePauw University in Greencastle, Indiana.
 There, he continued his study of English literature and became a member of the Cosmopolitan Club, which was organized to bring foreign students together with American students.
 According to new research by Professor Egan, Mr. Choi stayed at DePauw for one year and then went to Northwestern University in Chicago, where he earned his M.A. degree.
 His thesis was “The Urban Problem in Korea under the Japanese Regime.”
 Sadly, he died in 1932 in Chicago due to chronic cardio-valvular disease, with associated kidney disease.

 We wish to thank Professor Charles Egan and researcher Jikyung Hwang for their work and permission to share this poem with you and to Professor Wesley Wilson, archivist at DePauw University, for his research.